Students from the College of Nursing and Health Sciences are embarking in the annual study abroad program.

 Participating in this study abroad program gives nursing students the opportunity to engage in cultural encounters, which will broaden their insight and have a profound impact on their personal and professional growth.

-At the end of the study abroad program, the student will understand their culture in a global and comparative context.
-They will recognize that their culture is one of many diverse cultures, and alternative perceptions and behaviors such as health and illnesses may be based on cultural beliefs.
-Students will also be able to recognize how nursing is viewed and practiced in a different cultural context.
+At the end of the program, students will understand their culture in a global and comparative context.
+They will recognize that their culture is one of many diverse cultures, and recognize alternative perceptions and behaviors such as that health and illness may be based on cultural beliefs.
+It also allows for students to distinguish how nursing is viewed and practiced in a different cultural context.